By Fiona McKim

 Reasons to avoid

-What’s not to love?
-Firstly, it looks gorgeous.
-It’s sleeker than previous GHD models and you can pick from five colors—classic black, ink blue, powder pink, white, and my personal favorite, classy plum with gold accents.
+Compared to previous GHD models, it’s sleeker, and you can pick from five colors—classic black, ink blue, powder pink, white, and, our personal favorite, classy plum with gold accents.
 The casing is matte with a velvety texture that feels very sophisticated.
-And while, at 1.72lb/780g, it isn’t the lightest of the bunch, it feels nimble and easy to maneuver, thanks to its ergonomic design with the weight balanced fairly equally between handle and head.
+At 1.72lb/780g, it isn't the lightest option we tested.
+Even so, it feels nimble and easy to maneuver due to its ergonomic design.
+The weight is balanced fairly equally between handle and head.

-Of course, a dryer can’t survive on good looks alone, but the GHD Helios's performance is really why it made it onto our best hair dryer list.
-It’s got a light, brushless motor that boasts airflow of 120kph and you can certainly feel that power when you flick it on to full heat and speed—it whooshes into action, albeit in a reasonably quiet way.
+Beyond good looks, the GHD Helios offers unparalleled performance and, naturally, rightfully earning its spot in our best hair dryer list.
+The dryer features a light, brushless motor that boasts airflow of 120kph, and you can certainly feel that power when you flick it on to full heat and speed.
+The dryer whooshes into action, albeit in a reasonably quiet way.

-Overall, the GHD Helios is a brilliant all-rounder, with incremental improvements on prior technology, but nothing that will alienate or annoy those who love older GHD models.
-It is a powerful tool and feels that way when you're using it in terms of heat and “blast,” which makes for a satisfying and ultra-speedy—if not 100% silent—drying experience.
+Overall, the GHD Helios is a brilliant all-rounder.
+It features incremental improvements on prior technology, but nothing that will alienate or annoy those who love older GHD models.
+This powerful tool makes for a satisfying and ultra-speedy—if not 100% silent—drying experience.

 See our full GHD Helios hair dryer review